AugustoLara/Grants-Program/applications/afloat.md

 ### Immediate Use

-Afloat users will immediatly benefit from a full blokchain workflow.
-The existing Ethereum implementation relies on a few manual steps.
-The level of trust, reliability and visibility that this migration brings will strenthen Afloat to continue it's user adoption.
+All Afloat users will be migrated to the subtrate aplication and benefit from the identity and security enhacements.
+Afloat will gain access to the full substrate ecosystem and viceversa.

 ### Next Phases

+This proposal covers Afloat's migration of the current functionality.
+Below are future phases that expand it:

 - Phase 2: User scenarios: registration/approval of new appraisers, request appraisal of NFT, appraise NFT, review and compensate appraiser